 The first-place case will receive $2,500.
 The second-place case will receive $1,500.
 The third-place case will receive $1,000.

 Winning case submissions will be reviewed for possible publication by Ivey Publishing.

-Interested authors can register to receive more information about upcoming free workshops in June and July 2021, announcement of submission opening and closing dates, and other relevant information.
+Interested authors can register to receive more information about upcoming free workshops in June and July 2022, announcements of submission opening and closing dates, and other relevant information.

 Eligibility and Submission Guidelines

 The competition is open to academicians and practitioners, and joint submissions are encouraged.
-Connection with a business school is not required.
+We require at least one faculty member or PhD candidate at a business school actively teaching.

 Case submissions will be evaluated on:

 - Quality and appropriateness of format, content, structure and style.
 The competition seeks submissions that demonstrate good practice in case writing and teaching guidance.
 Each submissions must be related to international business and meet the guidelines.

 - Value to the teaching and learning exercise.
 Cases that are likely to invite lively engagement in fundamental issues and contribute to the learning of important DEI concepts and skills are especially welcome.